tanmaygoyal258/CS6890-Fraud_Analytics/Assignment1/README.md

     return sum(len(list(sentence)) for sentence in job)
     ```

-8. In the file `node2vec.py` in the main directory, under the function àlias_setup()`, change the initialization of J to the following:
+8. In the file `node2vec.py` in the main directory, under the function `alias_setup()`, change the initialization of J to the following:
 ```
 J = np.zeros(K, dtype=np.int64)
 ```